355x/mod_updater/README.md

-Easily update one modpack to all the versions you want with the modrinth api.
+Easily update modpacks to diffrent Minecraft versions with the modrinth api.